Monday, 25th March 1946 in Paris

 Welcome to your daily snapshot of Paris!
 It's International Day of Remembrance of Slavery Victims.
 Explore 54 historical events, birthdays, deaths, and milestones that shaped this day in Paris.
 From remarkable moments in local and world history to the people who left their mark — find out what makes today special.
 Today's weather in Paris brings drizzly with temperatures between 7°C and 14°C. Tonight's moon is in its waxing crescent phase, and the zodiac sign of the day is Aries.
 If you're curious about the history of a day — this page brings together everything worth knowing about this Monday, 25th March in Paris, FR.

-DayAtlas provides historical context for any selected date and location by displaying weather conditions, significant events, and records of notable births and deaths that occurred on that day.
+DayAtlas provides comprehensive information about any date and location, displaying weather conditions, historical events, notable births and deaths to give users a fuller understanding of what occurred on specific days throughout history.

 Find out what's happening today in Paris.